What infrared sauna actually costs in Houston, TX.

 Is at-home sauna ownership worth it?

 Economically, yes, if the member uses it 3-4 sessions per week for 18+ months.
 Practically, members who go this route often lose the cadence within a quarter — the cabin sits unused.
-The discipline of a programmed practice outside the home is often what makes the cadence sustain.
+The discipline of a programmed club outside the home is often what makes the cadence sustain.

 What temperature does WEF run infrared at?